The Damned Don't Cry: Plot

-Ethel Whitehead lives in a squalid factory town with her abusive husband and unsupportive parents.
+Ethel Whitehead lives in a squalid factory town with her husband and parents.
 After her young son dies in a tragic accident, she abandons her marriage and leaves town, determined to discover a worthwhile life.
 With no education or experience, she works at a low-wage job until she attracts the attention of a customer who invites her to model dresses at his department store.
 She soon sheds her morals to become an escort for wealthy clients on the side.

 Ethel arranges a job for the store's mild-mannered, honest accountant Martin Blackford at the club where she usually entertains clients.
 Ethel gradually draws him into the criminal underworld by encouraging him to participate in a casino gambling plot masterminded by crime boss George Castleman.
 Martin initially balks at the idea, but Ethel encourages him to abandon his morals, arguing that money and power are the only things that matter in life, and that all people must look after themselves.
 In order to please Ethel, Martin agrees, and they kiss.
 However, Ethel reciprocates Castleman's romantic advances when meeting with him to discuss Martin's pay.

 With Martin's assistance, Castleman's plans flourish, but he faces difficulties with former underling Nick Prenta, who is rumored to be planning a rebellion.
 Castleman orders Ethel to join Nick to discover his plans.
 Ethel poses as glamorous socialite Lorna Hansen Forbes and successfully seduces Nick, but she falls in love with him after learning of his circumstances.
 She is troubled when Martin informs her that Castleman intends to murder Nick if his suspicions about a rebellion are true.
 Ethel, who is disillusioned with Castleman, attends one of Nick's meetings and learns the names of the associates who intend to support his operation, but one of Nick's men recognizes her.

 Ethel returns home to find Castleman and Martin waiting for her.
 Castleman bullies Ethel and accuses her of complicity in Nick's plan to eliminate him.
 Nick arrives to confront Ethel and Castleman informs him that Ethel had been acting as a mole, and Nick calls Ethel "a dirty tramp".
 A brief gunfight ensues and Nick is shot dead.

 During the commotion, Ethel escapes in Nick's car.
 She returns home to her parents, but Martin soon locates her.
 He has told the police that Castleman murdered Nick and warns her that Castleman knows her location and intends to kill her as well.
 Before Ethel can escape, Castleman arrives and attempts to kill Martin.
 Ethel wrestles for the gun and is shot, while Martin kills Castleman.
 Ethel, wounded but alive, convalesces in bed as two reporters predict that she will try once more to emerge from her hometown.

 Production

 Prior to production, the film's working title was The Victim.
+Exterior shots of the home and pool were filmed at Twin Palms, Frank Sinatra's Palm Springs home.